 If you have suffered a direct blow to a muscle, particularly one near a bone then you must treat it as a contusion.

 Grade 1 treatment

-- A kinesiology taping can help activate muscles and support the lower back.
+Kinesiology tape helps activate muscles and support the lower back.
 An osteopath or chiropractor specializes in joint manipulation techniques which can help.
-They should prescribe a rehabilitation and strengthening program which may include a course of

 Grade 2 treatment

 Treatment of grade 2 back muscle strains involves rest from all activities.
 Apply ice or cold therapy in the acute stage with is usually the first 24 to 48 hours.

 Ice can be applied for 10 to 15 minutes every hour if not directly to the skin.
 Use a wet tea towel or commercially available cold wrap.
 See a sports injury professional for rehabilitation advice.

 A professional therapist will use sports massage, and joint mobilization and manipulation to help speed up the recovery process.
 A full rehabilitation program including mobility exercises, core strengthening exercises or pilates

 If a grade 3 or severe back muscle strain is suspected then apply ice or cold therapy and seek medical attention immediately.
 A period of complete rest, possibly bed rest may be required.

 After the acute stage, the therapist may apply sports massage, joint manipulation, ultrasound, and electrical stimulation as well as prescribe a full back rehabilitation program.
 If the injury is particularly severe then a surgeon will operate to repair the torn muscle.